A User's Guide to Extracting Cosmological Information from Line-Intensity Maps: Extracting Cosmology from LIM

 \subsection{Redshift binning and experimental optimization}

 When aiming to measure BAO and RSD, it is preferable to bin in redshift as much as possible, so that the evolution of the expansion of the Universe and growth of structure is better constrained.
 However, if the target is a parameter that does not change with redshift, wider redshift bins are more optimal, since that reduces the covariance of the LIM power spectrum (see Section~\ref{sec:covariance}).
 Therefore, the analysis should always be adapted to the target parameter.
-We illustrate this fact by forecasting constraints on the sum $\sum m_\nu$ of the neutrino masses (when allowed to be larger than $0.06\,{\rm eV}$), and on deviations from primordial Gaussian perturbations.
+For instance, using the LIM angular power spectrum with infinitely-thin redshift bins, accounting for all the cross-correlations between different redshifts, should in principle return all the encoded information in the LIM fluctuations.
+This approach is mainly constrained by performance limitations, although it also has its drawbacks, since it includes many more nuisance parameters.
+Moreover, the angular power spectrum is far less sensitive to the BAO than the anisotropic power spectrum in $k$-space.
+Therefore, if measuring the expansion history of the Universe is the goal of the observations, the latter strategy should be chosen.
+We illustrate this problematic by forecasting constraints on the sum $\sum m_\nu$ of the neutrino masses (when allowed to be larger than $0.06\,{\rm eV}$), and on deviations from primordial Gaussian perturbations.

 Any imprint caused by primordial deviations from Gaussian initial conditions would have been preserved in the ultra-large scales of the matter power spectrum, which have remained outside the horizon since inflation.
 In the local limit, primordial non-Gaussianity can be parametrized with $f_{\rm NL}$ as the amplitude of the local quadratic contribution of a single Gaussian random field $\phi$ to the Bardeen potential $\Phi$ \footnote{Here we assume the convention of large scale structure rather than the one for CMB ($f_{\rm NL}^{\rm LSS}\approx 1.3 f_{\rm NL}^{\rm CMB}$ \citep{Xia_PNG}).}: